-An Archive is an organization that intends to preserve information for access and use by a Designated Community.
+An OAIS Archive is an organization that intends to preserve information for access and use by a Designated Community.

-An Open Archival Information System (OAIS) is an Archive, consisting of an organization, which may be part of a larger organization, of people and systems, that has accepted the responsibility to preserve information and make it available for a Designated Community.
+An Open Archival Information System (OAIS) is an Archive, an organization that intends to preserve information for access and use by a Designated Community..
 It meets a set of responsibilities that allows an OAIS Archive to be distinguished from other uses of the term 'Archive'.

 The OAIS Interoperability Framework (OAIS-IF) is a framework based on the concepts presented in the OAIS Reference Model (RM) and augmented with features designed during several decades of digital archive development.
-The OAIS-IF is designed to be implementable and is an interoperable framework that fosters the acquisition, stewardship, and continuing access to data products, related information resources, and services for a designated community.
+The OAIS-IF is designed to be implementable and is an interoperable framework that fosters the acquisition, stewardship, and continuing access to data products, related information resources, and services for a Designated Community.